whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-27-can-rabbits-eat-bananas.md

 ---
 title: "Can Rabbits Eat Bananas?"
 permalink: /:categories/can-rabbits-eat-bananas.html
 excerpt: "Wondering whether your pet rabbit can eat bananas?
 What about the peel?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+Find out if bananas are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-03-27
 last_modified_at: 2018-03-27
 header: